 A hybrid cover is solid with a mesh opening, which means there’s no need for a pump, making it a more cost-effective option.

 While hybrid covers don’t keep all debris and sunlight out like solid covers, you’re likely to notice less than if you use a mesh cover.

-If you want to do some pre-purchase analysis, check out pool cover research for great suggestions and thorough brand comparisons.
-Their research shares the specs, pros, and cons of leading contenders so you can glean creative insights toward an informed decision.
+If you want to do some pre-purchase analysis, check out my pool cover research for great suggestions and thorough brand comparisons.
+My research shares leading contenders’ specs, pros, and cons so you can make an informed decision.

 Don’t Let Wind Damage Your Pool Covering

 While dirt and debris can cause issues while your pool is not in use, the wind is another unpleasant element of winter that can damage pool coverings.

 The best way to ensure that the wind won’t damage your pool covering is to make sure it’s installed properly and inspected often.